SolaceProducts/pubsubplus-connector-mule-docs/README.md

 ## About the Connector

-Use the PubSub+ Connector to leverage PubSub+ Event Broker (event streaming) and PubSub+ Event Portal (event management) within Mulesoft Anypoint Platform, to make your Mulesoft integrations more reliable, agile, and event-driven.
+Use the PubSub+ Connector to leverage PubSub+ Event Broker (event streaming) and PubSub+ Event Portal (event management) within MuleSoft Anypoint Platform, to make your MuleSoft integrations more reliable, agile, and event-driven.

 ## What's included: